richardlehane/historyofarchivalpractice/draft.md

 Bibliography - French language works replaced where possible with English language equivalents.
 Includes some recent research since 1998 publication.
 More examples of historical English practice - but French experience still dominates (a good corrective for anglophone privilege)

 # Summary of Argument
-# About the Authors: Paul Delsalle, Margaret Procter
 # Summary of Contents
 # Strengths
 # Weaknesses